randhir1919/Polling-System/README.md

 # Polling-System
-This project is based on voting system india
+This JSP project is based on online voting system of india.This project contain three module.
+Admin
+User
+Candidate